joestump/joestump.github.io/content/hass/couch-cushion.md

 ### Automating the TV

 I already have my TVs wired into Home Assistant.
 I use the [Universal Media Player](https://www.home-assistant.io/integrations/universal/) to tie my SONOS, Apple TV, and LG TV together into a single compoenent that I use in my various HASS automations.
-Once the `sensor.number_of_people_on_the_couch` was working, it was trivial to turn on my TV when I sat down at the couch with the following automation:
+Once the `sensor.number_of_people_on_the_couch` was working, it was trivial to turn on my TV when I sat down at the couch with the following automation.
+I also set it up to pause/play my Apple TV when the count of people on the couch goes below 2 or above 1.

 {{< highlight yml >}}
 - id: sat_on_the_couch